hiesabx/reservoirflow/docs/source/user_guide/tutorials/tutorials.rst

 Tutorials 👨‍🏫
 ===============

-This section includes tutorials to help the user learn how to use ``reservoirflow``.
+This section includes tutorials to help users learn how to use ``reservoirflow``.

 .. note::